Connect with others who understand.

 Most of your fluids should come from water, but other foods and beverages can also help you stay hydrated.
 Examples include:

-• Sparkling water (without added sugar or salt)
+• Sparkling water (without added sugar, salt, or caffeine)

 • Herbal teas